Does Stationary Bike Burn Belly Fat?

 Visceral fat is something you should take seriously and start fighting right now.
 It's important to understand what causes visceral fat in order to efficiently get rid of it and prevent it.

 WHAT YOU SHOULD KNOW.
 Generally speaking, fat is good for our body and even vital.
 We need it to survive since fat is a source of energy.
 Our body uses fat to provide energy to our life functions.
 However, excess fat can be dangerous for our body and increase the risks of various health problems and diseases.
 It's all about the right balance!

 Weight gain and excess fat is mainly due to a positive energy balance (or caloric balance), that is when energy intake exceeds energy expenditure.
 However, visceral fat is different from other kinds of fat and also has very specific factors like stress, hormones and genes.
 Here are the factors that cause abdominal visceral fat:

 • A diet too rich in fats and sugars.
 Absorbed fats are too large to be expended and are then stored in fat cells.
 The more fat someone has, the more visceral fat he will also have.

 • A sedentary lifestyle and a lack of physical activity.
 The WHO recommends to do at least 2 hours and 30 minutes of moderate aerobic physical activity or 1 hour 15 minutes of vigorous activity per week.
 This is the minimum requirement!
-When you do sports and exercise, your body burns calories and fat.
+When you do sports and exercises, your body burns calories and fat.
 On the contrary, when you have an insufficient level of physical activity, your body tends to accumulate fat.

 • Stress seems to have an important impact on visceral fat.
 Researchers have found that the hormone released by stress, cortisol, was responsible for an increased level of visceral fat.